 That Bible verse in Jordan Peele's Us: What does it mean?

-It would take all the hands in America to unpack every reference and Easter egg in Jordan Peele’s new meta-horror opus Us, but one in particular begs for an explanation: the Bible verse that young Adelaide (Madison Curry) first notices in the clutch of a handsome but possibly disturbed young man in the movie’s opening — and then again as grown Adelaide (Lupita Nyong’o) returns to the Santa Cruz Beach Boardwalk in a pivotal later scene.
+It would take all the hands in America to unpack every reference and Easter egg in Jordan Peele's meta-horror opus Us, but one, in particular, begs for an explanation: the Bible verse that young Adelaide (Madison Curry) first notices in the clutch of a handsome but possibly disturbed young man in the movie's opening — and then again as grown Adelaide (Lupita Nyong'o) returns to the Santa Cruz Beach Boardwalk in a pivotal later scene.

 What is Jeremiah 11:11 exactly?
 From the King James Bible, it reads: